lbinria/trace-validation-docs/presentation.md

 Here an example of a base specification (Raft):

 ```
-\* Defines how the variables may transition.
+\* Defines how the variables may evolve.
 Next == /\ \/ \E i \in Server : Restart(i)
            \/ \E i \in Server : Timeout(i)
            \/ \E i \in Server : BecomeLeader(i)